 - Helped enact requirements that healthcare providers share information with patients on end-of-life care options.
 Compassion & Choices sponsored and helped pass the Palliative Care Information Act in New York (2010) that requires healthcare workers to provide information and counseling on end-of-life care options and the Right to Know law in California designed to ensure that patients can receive information about all of their legal end-of-life care options.

 - Filed an amicus brief with the United States Supreme Court in Ruan v.
 United States (2022) detailing the importance of individuals having access to adequate pain medication at the end of life.

 Medical Aid in Dying

-- Secured authorization and implemented medical aid in dying in eight jurisdictions: Oregon (1994, ballot initiative), Washington (2008, ballot initiative), Montana (2009, state Supreme Court decision), Vermont (2013, legislation), California (2015, legislation), Colorado (2016, ballot initiative), Washington, D.C.
-(2017, legislation), and Hawai’i (2018, legislation), New Jersey (2019, legislation), Maine (2019, legislation) and New Mexico (2021, legislation).
+- We led or contributed to efforts to authorize medical aid in dying in 11 jurisdictions: Oregon (1994, ballot initiative), Washington (2008, ballot initiative), Montana (2009, state Supreme Court decision), Vermont (2013, legislation), California (2015, legislation), Colorado (2016, ballot initiative), Washington, D.C.
+(2017, legislation), Hawai’i (2018, legislation), New Jersey (2019, legislation), Maine (2019, legislation) and New Mexico (2021, legislation).

 - We have intervened in or submitted amicus defending medical aid in dying in a number of opponent challenges to medical aid-in-dying laws.
 These cases include, Ahn v.
 Hestrin (California), CMDA v.
 Bonta (California), Glassman v.
 Grewal (New Jersey), and Vermont Alliance for Ethical Healthcare v.
 Hoser (Vermont).